larisa-msoto/micm_IntroToR/README.md

 - Handling data frames with dplyr and tidyr
 - Other useful packages
 - Hands-on: advanced data manipulation

+### 6. Generating visual outputs

+This section will show participants how to (1) Create basic plots using base R functions; (2) Understand how to connect data frames with ggplot2; (3) create basic graphs with ggplot2; (4) use factors to customize graphics in ggplot2; (5) use RMarkdown to generate customized reports.

+**Module content:**

+- Graphics with base R and `ggplot2`
+- Reports with RMarkdown

 ### 7. Activity: Analyze COVID testing dataset